 I would be less likely to do this for someone younger and further from retirement or with a smaller amount.
 Instead, I’d consider setting an allocation of stocks to bonds that you’re comfortable leaving invested even if there is a crash and then invest it all into that allocation.
 But if you’re just not comfortable emotionally with the idea of seeing it drop soon after putting in a lump sum, spreading it out is fine as long as you’re getting more and more of it in over time so it can start earning money.

-The main problems with dollar cost averaging that we want to address are:
+The main problems with conventional dollar cost averaging are:

-- Leaving the yet-to-be invested portion in cash earns nothing as you slowly add to your investment.
+- Leaving the yet-to-be-invested portion in cash earning nothing, as money is slowly added to the investment.

-- The first half of the DCA period would have, on average, only 25% of your final desired equities allocation in equities meaning not enough was invested and earning money to be able to cushion any fall in value, making the first half of your DCA period simply pushing back your entry point risk.
+- The first half of the DCA period would have, on average, only 25% of the final desired equities invested, meaning there was not enough earnings to cushion any fall in value, which would simply push back the entry point risk.

-- Adding funds over just 6-12 months is such a short time, that again, you’re mostly just pushing back your entry point risk.
+- Adding funds over just 6-12 months is such a short time that, again, it merely pushes back entry point risk.

 Here’s an example.

-Say we decided on a target asset allocation of 60/40 (60% stocks and 40% bonds), and say we wanted to DCA into equities over 2 years.
+Let’s say a target asset allocation of 60/40 (60% stocks and 40% bonds) was the goal, and we wanted to DCA into equities over two years.

-Then glide the allocation of stocks up by around 1% a month, and after 20 months, it would be up to the target allocation.
+This could be done by investing. it all right away, but with 40% stocks and the remaining 60% in bonds, and then glide the allocation of stocks up by around 1% a month.
+After 20 months, it would reach the target allocation.

 Month 0: | 40/60 |